-Teaching at university is a bit different to being in the classroom at school or college.
-Read on to find out what to expect from lectures, and what skills you need to make the most out of them.
+The teaching at university is a bit different to what you might be used to at school or college.
+Read on to find out what to expect from lectures, and how to get the most out of them...

 During a lecture, the lecturer stands at the front of the lecture theatre and talks through a specific topic.
 They may also have slide shows or other presentations.